LukeMurphey/splunk-radius-auth/trunk/src/README.txt

- * 1.1  : added debug logging of the list of fields provided by the RADIUS server added ability to specify the RADIUS attribute for finding the roles list added ability to define default roles
+ * 1.1  : added debug logging of the list of fields provided by the RADIUS server added ability to specify the RADIUS attribute for finding the roles list added ability to define default roles fixed issue where cache timing may not be set correctly